Truth and Reconciliation

 Watch:

-• UNDRIP Article 18.
-Decision-Making – “Indigenous peoples have the right to participate in decision-making in matters which would affect their rights, through representatives chosen by themselves in accordance with their own procedures, as well as to maintain and develop their own indigenous decision-making institutions.”
+• Article 18 – Decision-Making: “Indigenous peoples have the right to participate in decision-making in matters which would affect their rights.”

-- “Indigenous peoples have the right to the lands, territories and resources which they have traditionally owned, occupied or otherwise used or acquired.”
+• Article 26 – Land Rights: “Indigenous peoples have the right to the lands, territories and resources which they have traditionally owned, occupied or otherwise used or acquired.”

 Canadian Law (Bill C-15) & UNDRIP